damonitor/damo/USAGE.md

 ### `damo report raw`

-`raw` sub-subcommand directly transforms the binary record into a human-readable text.
+`raw` sub-subcommand directly transforms the recorded access monitoring results into a human-readable text.
+Unlike 'damo report access', this report type doesn't support self snapshot of DAMON's monitoring results, as of this writing.
+Users should provide 'damo record'-generated files as data source using `--input` option.
+It is `damon.data` by default.
 For example:

     $ damo report raw
     base_time_absolute: 8 m 59.809 s